jonaslanzlinger/software-city-project/week-15&16-README.md

       * Eye tracking: Show the eyeFixation per building over time (use timeline)
    * BPMN model data
       * Eye tracking: Show the eyeFixation per building over time (use timeline)
+* Integrate the tool into the Github Pipeline:
+   * Use Github Pages (github.io) for hosting the tool
+   * Use the Upload button for providing the individual commits

 ## Prototype
 I recreated the tool from scratch using a monolithic approach.
 Doing that, I focused also on refactoring the code and making the visualization of data more robust.